Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 <style>html{font-size:12pt}</style>

-The reftest-print class on the root element triggers the reftest to switch into page mode.
+The reftest-print class on the root element triggers the reftest to switch into page mode on load.
 Fixing the font size is suggested, although not required, because the pages are a fixed size in inches.
-The switch to page mode happens on load if the reftest-wait class is not present; otherwise it happens immediately after firing the MozReftestInvalidate event.

 The underlying layout support for this mode isn't really complete; it doesn't use exactly the same codepath as real print preview/print.
 In